If you’ve started using Minoxidil (the active ingredient in Rogaine) and have begun experiencing hair shedding, you might be panicking.

 This nudge can cause a sudden rush of blood flow and oxygen to your hair follicles (stimulating growth) which may cause any non-growing hairs to shed as your follicle begins to transition to the new growth phase.

 Hair that is already preparing for the shedding phase, might be pushed into shedding a bit early; which may appear as excess shedding.
 But, maybe think of it as setting the stage for new growth.

 It’s important to understand that shedding is a perfectly normal part of the hair growth process, however, when using hair loss treatments like Minoxidil, the hair growth process gets a jump start.

-Read related: Understanding the 4 stages of hair growth
+Read Related: Understanding the 4 stages of hair growth

 Remember that this shedding is a good sign that the Minoxidil is increasing blood flow to your hair follicles and causing a jumpstart to your hair growth cycle.

 Because Minoxidil can kick start the hair from the resting phase to the growth phase, the hair that sheds, as a result, were destined to be shed as a normal part of the hair growth process.

 Minoxidil immediately starts to positively impact your hair growth.
 However, you may not see noticeable changes in your hair for 2-4 months.

 Often, the hair loss you experienced before trying Minoxidil took time to peak; the same will be true for regrowth.

 Don’t quit the use of Minoxidil just because you are experiencing initial shedding.
 This is a normal and expected phase of your hair growth process.